abhi8344/google-devops-workshop/02_docker/03_containerization/04_netcore_react.md

 # .NET Core - ReactJS

-For the following demo, we will be working from the following directory:
+For the following demo, we will be working from the following directory, which is a sub repo of this project:

+`git submodule update --init --recursive`

 cd `examples/netcore-react/spa-react-netcore-redis/voting/voting`